thebitmonk/InfiniteSlideShow/README.md

 ## License

-APIClient is available under the MIT license.
+InfiniteSlideShow is available under the MIT license.
 See the LICENSE file for more info.